 What Researchers Did

-Researchers conducted a randomized clinical study involving 207 patients with sudden deafness to investigate the effect of cytridini triphosphatis (CTP) combined with dexamethasone.
+Researchers conducted a randomised clinical study involving 207 patients with sudden deafness to investigate the effect of cytridini triphosphatis (CTP) combined with dexamethasone.

 What They Found